erikvorhes/dotcom/src/notes/pearl-me.md

     Of þat pryuy perle withouten spot.
 :::

-The letter that looks like a weird *3* is the Middle English letter *[yogh](http://en.wikipedia.org/wiki/Yogh)*, which we no longer use.
+The letter that looks like a weird *3* is the Middle English letter *[yogh] (https://en.wikipedia.org/wiki/Yogh)*, which we no longer use.
 Here's a translation for you:

 > Pleasing pearl, pleasing to princes, so purely set in fair gold: out of the Orient, I dare say, I never found one equal her value.
 So round, so noble in any setting, so small, so smooth her sides were; wherever I judged bright gems I set her apart singularly.
 Alas!
 I lost her in a garden; it ran from me, through the grass, to the ground.
 Languishing, I was grievously wounded from the love-loss of that special pearl without a spot.
 (1-12)